She's My Religion: Music video

 A video for the single, directed by Jess Kohl and starring Baron-Gracie and Kelsi Luck, was released on 22 December.
 The video follows the two "on a misty winding road, in a deserted meadow, and in a dimly lit country house".

 In an interview with Pride magazine, Baron-Gracie noted that the video was the band's first in which viewers clearly and unambiguously "see [her] intimate with someone".
 Because the video depicted her "real life relationship", Baron-Gracie was nervous to film the video.
 While speaking to Jess Iszatt of the Official Charts Company's Record Club, Baron-Gracie explained: "No one teaches you as an artist how much to put on show and how much to keep for yourself.
 And [with the video] I was letting people in even more ...
 So I did have a mini freak out about that."
 Having said that, Baron-Gracie also emphasized that the "video has connected with people more than any of the [other] videos for this campaign, so I'm really glad that we did that."

-As of April 2024, the video has been viewed over 6.49 million times on YouTube.
+As of April 2024, the video has been viewed over 4.0 million times on YouTube.

 Reception

 "She's My Religion" was released on 15 December 2020.
 Anna Govert of Fansided cited "She's My Religion" as an exemplar of "sapphic alt-pop", writing that the track "reclaim[s] religious trauma [by] highlighting sapphic love through those religious references".
 Govert also described the track (and Pale Wave's Who Am I?-era work in general) as the "queer answer to Avril Lavigne’s particular brand of pop punk".

 "She's My Religion" was nominated for the Popjustice £20 Music Prize in 2021.
+In June 2023, Sophie Dunne of Women.com selected "She's My Religion" as one of thirteen "Songs By Queer Musicians For Every Stage Of Your Story", calling it the "lesbian anthem of our generation" and "a stunning portrayal of love".

-As of May 2024, "She's My Religion" has been streamed 8.37 million times on Spotify.
+As of May 2024, "She's My Religion" has been streamed 10.7 million times on Spotify.